YoshQ/Compare-Grocery-Prices/README.md

 Install python

 Install the python package manager (pip).
-You may be able to use the command curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py in the command prompt
+You can use the command curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py in the command prompt

 Install the python lxml package.
 You may be able to use pip install lxml in the command prompt.